Last updated: March 15, 2023

 Notifying your creditors and lenders about your dissolution is crucial because it allows them to file any claims against the company before assets are distributed among members.
 If you fail to notify them, there might be some additional penalties.

-To notify your lenders and creditors of your LLC's dissolution, you will need to prepare notice.
-Make sure to include your business name, the effective day of the LLC dissolution, and the effective date on which you will be distributing any remaining assets to members.
+To notify your lenders and creditors of your LLC's dissolution, you will need to prepare a notice.
+Make sure to include the following:

 You can also include your business address, phone number, and email address in case they need to contact you with additional questions or concerns.